Brendon Barrie McCullum

 Right arm Medium, Right arm Offbreak

-He also became the second man, after Chris Gayle, to score a Twenty20 international century when he brazenly scooped 155kph offerings from Shaun Tait and Dirk Nannes over the wicketkeeper's head in Christchurch in 2009-10.
-McCullum describes himself as "brash" and that innings was the proof, but he has also been a key part of New Zealand's Test team since 2004.
-In the longer format he began his career at No. 7 and in his second series, entertained the crowd with 96 at Lord's.
+He also became the second man, after Chris Gayle, to score a T20I century when he brazenly scooped 155kph offerings from Shaun Tait and Dirk Nannes over the wicketkeeper's head in Christchurch in 2009-10.
+McCullum described himself as "brash" and that innings was proof, but he was also a key part of New Zealand's Test team since 2004.
+In the longer format he began his career at No. 7, and in his second series he entertained the crowd with 96 at Lord's.

-He notched up five of his first six Test centuries in that position, but later in his career he also showed he had another gear and could bat according to the needs of the team: against India in Wellington in 2014, he compiled a monumental 302 in 775 minutes, the eighth-longest innings at the time in terms of minutes.
-It saved New Zealand the Test from a hopeless position, and McCullum became the first New Zealand batsman to score a triple-hundred.
+He notched up five of his first six Test centuries from that position, but later in his career he also showed he had another gear and could bat according to the needs of the team: against India in Wellington in 2014, he compiled a monumental match-saving 302 in 775 minutes, the eighth-longest innings at the time in terms of minutes, and the first triple-hundred by a New Zealand batter.

 Batting & Fielding